-The Golden Isles is beloved for its pristine beaches, year-round gorgeous weather and laid-back Southern hospitality.
-But anyone who visits will tell you that the food can’t be beat either.
+The Golden Isles is beloved for its pristine beaches, year-round gorgeous weather, and laid-back Southern hospitality.
+But anyone who visits will tell you that the food can’t be beaten either.
 When you’re in town, make sure to try these coastal Georgian delicacies:

 1. Brunswick Stew